prathamsinha2/PDF-and-RAG-QA-System/README.md

 ## Docker Deployment

 To deploy this application using Docker, follow these steps:
+1. Download rag.py, Dockerfile and requirements.txt, save them in the same folder.

+2. Open the terminal and navigate to the particular directory.

-1. Build the Docker image:
+3. Build the Docker image:
    ```
    docker build -t ragsys .
    ```

-2. Run the Docker container:
+4. Run the Docker container:
    ```
    docker run -p 7860:7860 -e ragsys

    ```

-3. Access the application by opening a web browser and navigating to `http://localhost:7860`.
+5. Access the application by opening a web browser and navigating to `http://localhost:7860`.

 ## Note